JackieWaltRyan/mlpscripts/README.md

 # mlpscripts

-My programs and scripts that were created to modify a mobile game.
-Only for those who know how to work with them.
+My scripts that were created to modify for My Little Pony mobile game from Gameloft.

 ### License